DCA’s Research Advisory Committee is a group that oversees DCA’s research.

 Dimitria is the Convenor of the [email protected] Research Group at the University of Sydney Business School.
 Established in 2011, the Research Group provides an important platform for researchers and policy makers to present, discuss and debate research on migration and diversity management in the business context, bringing together a broad audience including: academics, the business community, and representatives from government.

 Professor Peter J. Anderson is from the Walpiri and Murinpatha First Nations in the Northern Territory.

 His research theorizes the understanding of the organisational value of academic freedom in Australian universities and also more broadly in the polar south.
 He researches in the areas of:

 - Indigenous peoples’ education; and

 - teacher and academic professional development.

-Professor Anderson is the inaugural Executive Director of the Carumba Institute.
-He is also the Director of the National Indigenous Research and Knowledges Network (NIRAKN), an ARC Special Research Initiative.
-Under Professor Anderson’s leadership, the Carumba Institute aims to transform both Indigenous research and Indigenous education.
+Professor Anderson was the inaugural Executive Director of the Carumba Institute.
+He was also the Director of the National Indigenous Research and Knowledges Network (NIRAKN), an ARC Special Research Initiative.
+Under Professor Anderson’s leadership, the Carumba Institute aimed to transform both Indigenous research and Indigenous education.
 Central to these objectives are training and employment-enhancing initiatives as well as strategies to foster engagement and partnerships that matter to Indigenous people and communities.

 In 2020, in partnership with QALT, he successfully achieved a global first accreditation for the Associate Fellow of the Higher Education Academy (HEA) (Indigenous), which is a flagship education program for the Carumba Institute.
 This innovative professional development program is the first of its kind reflecting QUT’s leadership of the higher education sector’s ambitions to lift Indigenous participation, celebrate Indigenous excellence and recognise Indigenous contribution.